google/crosvm/ARCHITECTURE.md

 Source code is organized into crates, each with their own unit tests.

 - `./src/` - The top-level binary front-end for using crosvm.
-- `aarch64` - Support code specific to 64 bit ARM architectures.
+- `aarch64` - Support code specific to 64-bit ARM architectures.
 - `base` - Safe wrappers for system facilities which provides cross-platform-compatible interfaces.
-- `bin` - Scripts for code health such as wrappers of `rustfmt` and `clippy`.
-- `ci` - Scripts for continuous integration.
 - `cros_async` - Runtime for async/await programming.
 This crate provides a `Future` executor based on `io_uring` and one based on `epoll`.
 - `devices` - Virtual devices exposed to the guest OS.